SamLau95/samlau95.github.io/whyblog.md

 layout: post
 title: Why Blog?
 permalink: /whyblog
-excerpt: >
-  If you’re reading this, you are probably facing the challenge of adjusting to a new lifestyle.
-Maybe you’ve moved away from your friends and are trying to find your place in a new community.
-Or perhaps you live around close friends but the nature of your friendships has changed because you’ve all started working.
-How do you build relationships when physical and emotional distances suddenly seem so large?
 ---

 If you’re reading this, you are probably facing the challenge of adjusting to a